AdobeDocs/audience-manager.en/help/using/integration/receiving-audience-data/real-time-outbound-transfers/digitally-signed-http-requests.md

 # Digitally Signed `HTTP` Requests {#digitally-signed-http-requests}

 Audience Manager requires the `HTTP` server-to-server requests to be digitally signed for validity.
-This document describes how you can encrypt `HTTP` requests with private keys.
+This document describes how you can sign `HTTP` requests with private keys.

 ## Overview {#section_466067C48E9C48AEB2134D9F93DB12A7}